Edgio

 7. Click Save.

-You may define query string argument and file size limitations for valid requests.
+Define query string arguments limitations for valid requests.

 • Query string value / parameters: A variety of restrictions may be placed on either a request’s query string value or parameters.